x509ghost/x509ghost-drop/README.md

 *— x509ghost*

 > *P.S. — If you are reading this alone, good luck.*
-> *If you are sharing this with your entire department,*
+> *If you are sharing this with anybody else outside your team,*
 > *you already made your first mistake.*